 The only time life had any color in it for me during this period was when I was sitting around a table, chips in front of me, cards getting dealt, and guys with nothing else in their lives making jokes back and forth while everyone tried to take everyone else’s money.

-A few weeks ago, Claudia and I ran into the guy who had once owned the Diamond Club.
+A few weeks ago, my wife and I ran into the guy who had once owned the Diamond Club.
 Oddly, we were at a party for the Wall St Journal on some rooftop bar all the way west in Manhattan.
 The Diamond Club guy wouldn’t give us a straight answer for why he was at the party.
-All he kept doing was talking to Claudia, pointing at me, and saying “this guy was the lowest down cheap hustler there was.
+All he kept doing was talking to my wife, pointing at me, and saying “this guy was the lowest down cheap hustler there was.
 He’s a born criminal.
 Watch out for him.”

 I told her later he was kidding around.
 But the way he said it flattered me actually.
 Poker is a charismatic game.
 People who are larger than life play poker and make their living from playing games and hustling.
 That’s what’s attractive about it.
 That’s part of what’s attractive about being an entrepreneur, or doing anything where you eat only what you kill and you survive in life only on your instincts.